rumboalla/apkupdater/README.md

 # APKUpdater [![](https://github.com/rumboalla/apkupdater/workflows/Android%20Build/badge.svg)](https://github.com/rumboalla/apkupdater/actions?query=workflow%3A%22Android+Build%22)
 APKUpdater is an open source tool that simplifies the process of finding updates for your installed apps.
-It will provide similar functionality to an app store, making it a very useful app for those who want to run Android without Google Play.
+It provides similar functionality to an app store, aggregating the results from different sources.

 # Features
 * **Update Sources**: Find updates from **APKMirror**, **Aptoide**, **F-Droid**, **Google Play**.